Posterior tibial recurrent artery

 Sonographic halo sign is used in a number of situations.
 They include:

-hypoechoic halo sign in liver metastases: used in hepatobiliary imaging, is a concerning feature for malignant lesion if the lesion is a hyperechoic liver lesion 1,2
+hypoechoic halo sign (also known as target or bull's eye sign) in liver metastases: used in hepatobiliary imaging, is a concerning feature for malignant lesion if the lesion is a hyperechoic liver lesion 1,2

-The Spetzler-Martin AVM grading system allocates points for various features of intracranial arteriovenous malformations to give a grade between 1 and 5.
+The Spetzler-Martin arteriovenous malformation (AVM) grading system allocates points for various features of intracranial arteriovenous malformations to give a grade between 1 and 5.
 Grade 6 is used to describe inoperable lesions.
 The score correlates with operative outcome.

 The sphenopalatine artery, formerly known as the nasopalatine artery, is the terminal branch of the maxillary artery that is the main supply to the nasal cavity.
 It is colloquially know as the artery of epistaxis given its common involvement in cases of nose bleeds.
 It is a major contributor to ...

 The sphenoparietal sinus is one of the dural venous sinuses and is located along the posteroinferior ridge of the lesser wing of the sphenoid bone.
-It drains into the cavernous sinus and receives tributaries from:
+It consists of the sinus of the lesser sphenoid wing and of the parietal portion of the frontal ramus of the middle meningeal vein.
+It drains into t...

 Spinal arteriovenous malformations (AVMs) are characterised by arteriovenous shunting with a true nidus.
 They represent ~25% of spinal vascular malformations.